Sunday, January 15, 2017

 “Saanvi?”
 I call out to her, but she does not hear me.
 It is possible that she is ignoring me, but that is not Saanvi.
 Regardless, I can only go so fast, so I am falling behind.
 I can see the metal of the research vessel blink in and out in the brilliant sun.
 I estimate, judged by wind and current, that we have three hours on the sea before we reach the research facility.
 Three hours of silence?
 Will Saanvi ever speak again?

 I look down the escarpment, to gauge how far my friend has travelled.
 I have lost track of time.
 Strange that I cannot measure how much time has passed.
 I stop in my tracks!
 Saanvi is standing, her arms folded, looking back at me.
 Her hair is whipping around her lovely face; dust clouds form around her feet and launch to the sea below.
 She pulls her hair back and she holds out her hand for me.
-I run!
+The temperature has now increased dramatically.
+I run to her!

-I lead us towards the research vessel.
-It is bobbing up and down in the sea of Superior, and it is quite brilliant in the sunlight.
+Saanvi leads us towards the research vessel.
+I can see it is bobbing up and down in the sea of Superior, and it is quite brilliant in the sunlight.
 Again, Saanvi pulls her hair back, tells me that she should have tied it before the hike.
 I long to touch it and feel its lovely texture against my cheek, smell the honeysuckle in her embrace.
 Yes.
 Honeysuckle!

 To know her not: Affliction -- To own her for a Friend -- A warmth as near as if the Sun -- Were shining in your Hand.